Catalogue PDF Version

 DATA 101 Introduction to Data Analytics Introduction to Data Analytics introduces students to answering questions with large datasets.
 We explore data types, obtaining data, integration, management, visualization, and examples of data modeling.
 We will also explore questions of data privacy, the ethics of collecting, storing and manipulating data, and the specter of bias.
 Students will also begin to acquire fluency in the R statistical computing language and will fine tune professional skills including effective communication, presentation, and storytelling with data.
 Students will develop a working knowledge of data analytics through hands-on projects and case studies in a variety of domains.
 Class sessions will be a combination of lecture, demonstration, independent coding work, and group collaboration.
 This introductory course is open to all students interested in the applications of data analytics and is the first course in the Data Analytics minor.
 The course partially satisfies the quantitative reasoning goal.
 (Staff, offered each semester)

-DATA 271 Probability for Data Analytics DATA 271 covers the key mathematical tools for data analytics and other quantitative fields.
+DATA 271 Probability and Modeling for Data Analytics DATA 277 covers the key mathematical tools for data analytics and other quantitative fields.
 Topics covered include sets and relations, combinatorics, discrete probability, random variables, probability distributions and the Central Limit Theorem.
 A special emphasis is placed on practical applications in the interpretation of large data sets.
 Students will explore the study, interpretation and visualization of probabilistic information through computer coding.
-Prerequisites: DATA 101; DATA 127 or MATH 131 with a grade of C- or higher, or permission of the instructor.
-DATA 271 substantially fulfills the Goal 3 (Quantitative Reasoning).
-(Staff, offered spring semester)
+DATA 277 substantially fulfills the Goal 3 (Quantitative Reasoning).
+(Staff, offered spring semester) [Prerequisite: DATA 101, and DATA 127 or MATH 131 with grades of C- or better.]

-DATA 353 Data in the Wild This capstone course for the Data Analytics minor centers on a client-focused project.
-Students will work in teams and collaboratively with a 'client' to produce an app that provides visualizations and analysis to meet the client’s needs.
+DATA 353 Data Analytics Capstone This capstone course for the Data Analytics minor centers on a client-focused project.
+Students will work in teams and collaboratively with a 'client' to produce an app that provides visualizations and analysis to meet the client's needs.
 Students will experience the complete data science life cycles as they develop domain knowledge, assemble or gather data, clean, visualize and explore it, model, test and present a product to the client.
 Throughout the process, students will reflect on the ethical concerns embedded in their project and propose safeguards.
 Students will build programming skills in Shiny and SQL queries.
-Prerequisites: DATA 251, DATA 271, and a disciplinary statistics class taken with a grade of C- or higher, or permission of the instructor.
-(Staff, offered each spring)
+(Staff, offered each spring) [Prerequisite: DATA 101, DATA 127, DATA 251, and DATA 271.]